New Pokémon Snap

 New Pokémon Snap (Note: New Pokémon Snap (New ポケモンスナップ, Nyū Pokemon Sunappu)) is a 2021 photography video game developed by Bandai Namco Studios and published by Nintendo and The Pokémon Company for the Nintendo Switch.
 It is a sequel to HAL Laboratory's 1999 Nintendo 64 game Pokémon Snap.
-Announced in June 2020, it was released on April 30, 2021.
-Players explore an archipelago in an autopilot hovercraft and photograph Pokémon in order to conduct research about their ecology.
+It was announced in June 2020 during a Pokémon Presents livestream and was released on April 30, 2021, during the franchise's 25th anniversary.
+Players are invited to join Professor Mirror's research team to explore the archipelagic Lental region in an automated hovercraft and photograph Pokémon in order to conduct research about their ecology as well as certain phenomena occurring in the region.

-Gameplay in New Pokémon Snap is similar to its Nintendo 64 predecessor; courses consist of on-rails photography sessions, new courses are unlocked as players progress, items awarded to the player allow for real-time interaction with the environment, and photographs are able to be saved for later viewing.
-The laboratory of Pokémon researcher Professor Mirror acts as a space for players to review their research on wild Pokémon and their habitats, manage their photo album, customize their account, and interact with online features.
-The lab also functions as a hub for course selection and serves as another photography course the player can unlock.
+Gameplay in New Pokémon Snap is similar to its Nintendo 64 predecessor; courses consist of on-rails photography sessions where players try to take high-quality photos of Pokémon.
+As the game progresses, players will unlock new courses to explore as well as items that help with taking better photos.
+Additionally, courses can be levelled up, allowing different Pokémon and interactions to occur.
+New Pokémon Snap introduces night-time courses, boss battles and a new photo rating system to indicate how rare a species' behavior is.
+The professor's lab serves as the game's hub for accessing courses and acts as a space for players to review their research on wild Pokémon and their habitats, manage their photo album, customize their account, and interact with online features.